pragya9111/Comcares-website/README.md

 ## Note

-This README will be updated as the project evolves and new features
+This README will be updated as the project evolves and new features are added.